 Meet the Founder, Denise Montgomery

-Denise is a cross-sector bridge builder, strategist, philanthropic advisor, researcher, and expert in creative youth development program design.
+Denise is a cross-sector bridge builder, strategist, researcher, and leading expert in creative youth development program design.

 A leader with experience spanning the public, private, and social change sectors, Denise understands the power and possibility of cross-sector collaboration.

-Denise is guided by the fundamental beliefs that all people deserve to thrive; strengths-based approaches bring out the best in people and in collaborations; and by ways of working that center equity, inclusivity, listening, learning, and creativity.
+Denise is guided by the fundamental beliefs that all people deserve to thrive; strengths-based approaches bring out the best in people and collaborations; relationships are built on trust; and by ways of working that center equity, inclusivity, listening, learning, and creativity.

 “Denise Montgomery is one of the most talented individuals I have ever worked with.
 She possesses clarity of thought that reliably leads to good judgment, judgment that one can depend on.”